duodenum96/IntrinsicTimescales.jl/docs/src/home.md

 ## Getting Help and Making Contributions

 Questions and contributions are welcome.
-Use the [issues section of our github page](https://github.com/duodenum96/IntrinsicTimescales.jl/issues) to report bugs, make feature requests, ask questions or tackle the issues by making pull requests.
+Use the [issues section of our github page](https://github.com/duodenum96/IntrinsicTimescales.jl/issues) to report bugs and make feature requests and ask questions.
+Please see [Contributing Guidelines](contributing.md) before contributing.

 ## Statement of Need